 Plasters: Casts and Copies

-This exhibition brings together sculptures made over a period of three hundred years to explore the changing artistic significance of plaster.
-From the 15th century onwards plaster copies were made of ancient sculptures.
+This exhibition presented sculpture made over a period of three hundred years and explored the changing artistic significance of plaster.
+From the 15th century onwards, plaster copies were made of ancient sculptures.
 These were used by art academies to train their students who would study and draw the casts.

-Examples of these antique casts from the Royal Academy of Arts will be on display, including plaster versions of the classical works the and These highlight how casts were used before the invention of photography as a means of reproducing works of art for a wide international audience.
-These historic sculptures will be placed in context with work by contemporary artists including Nick Evans, Anthea Hamilton, Kris Martin, Thomas Schütte and Rebecca Warren and Paloma Varga Weiss.
+Examples of these antique casts from the Royal Academy of Arts were on display, including plaster versions of the classical works the Belvedere Torso and Discobolus.
+These highlight how casts were used before the invention of photography as a means of reproducing works of art for a wide international audience.
+These historic sculptures were be placed in context with work by contemporary artists including Nick Evans, Anthea Hamilton, Kris Martin, Thomas Schütte and Rebecca Warren and Paloma Varga Weiss.